ymlai87416/CarND-LaneLines-P1/writeup.md

 <img src="./writeup_images/solidYellowCurve2.masked.png" width="480" alt="Masked" />

+Unfortunately, road surface can have texture which Gaussian blur in step 3 cannot remove.

 <img src="./writeup_images/problem.masked.png" width="480" alt="Masked Problem" />

 #### 1.6  Use Hough Line algorithm to find line segments
-To this stage, most of the image details are purged, and only the lane line and some noise remain.
-In this step, Hough line algorithm is used to extract the line segment, in form of (x1, y1, x2, y2)
+To this stage, most of the image details are purged, and only lane lines and some noise remain.
+In this step, Hough line algorithm is used to extract line segments, in Two-point form (x1, y1, x2, y2)

 #### 1.7  Remove unwanted and grouping of line segments
-From observation, the lane line is not going to be a horizontal line if the car is moving in the center of the lane. so we are going to filter lines which are closed to horizontal.
+From observation, lane lines are unlikely to be a horizontal line if the car is moving at the center of the lane. so we are going to remove line segments which are closed to horizontal.

 Also from observation, the lane is likely to be in constant width, so if the car is driving in the middle of the lane, we can conclude: